cwbooth5/chatterbox-test/README.md

 ## Setup

 You need a huggingface token to pull down the model weights initially (just once).
 It just needs to be a read-only token.
 Once you do that, you never do anything off the box.
 Everything's local.
+You have a couple choices for using that token.

+1. `hf auth login` (if you have this installed)
+2. `export HF_TOKEN=YOUR_TOKEN_HERE python ./main.py`

+The main.py script just runs a quick clone of the voice sample checked into this repo.
+The first time that runs, it should download all the weights.

 Set up a virtualenv around the code.